-Todd J. Brown is a special agent with the Bureau of Diplomatic Security currently serving as the Deputy Assistant Secretary of the Countermeasures Directorate.
-Mr. Brown began his career in security and law enforcement with the U.S. Department of State’s Diplomatic Security Service in 1987.
+Todd J. Brown was a special agent with the Bureau of Diplomatic Security who served as the Acting Assistant Secretary.
+Mr. Brown was a career member of the Senior Foreign Service with the rank of Minister Counselor, who began his career in security and law enforcement with the U.S. Department of State’s Diplomatic Security Service in 1987.

 Mr. Brown is the recipient of several Superior and Meritorious Honor awards from the Department of State and numerous accommodations and citations for his efforts in training foreign police and security forces in the area of counterterrorism.

-In 1981, Mr. Brown received a Bachelor of Arts Degree in Political Science from Western Illinois University in Macomb, Illinois.
-In 2005, he graduated from the United States Army War College, Carlisle, Pennsylvania and received a Master’s of Science degree in Strategic Studies.
-Additionally, from 2010 – 2011, Mr. Brown attended the Department of State’s Foreign Service Language Institute where he was a full-time Arabic language student.
+In 1981 Mr. Brown received a Bachelor of Arts Degree in Political Science from Western Illinois University in Macomb, Illinois.
+In 2005 he graduated from the United States Army War College, Carlisle, Pennsylvania and received a Master’s of Science degree in Strategic Studies.